Bariba

 - Naming Conventions And Terms Of Address

-- Naming conventions among the Bariba often reflect familial lineage and historical events.
-Respectful terms of address are used for elders and community leaders, highlighting the importance of hierarchy and respect.
+- Naming conventions often reflect family lineage and historical events.
+Respectful terms of address are crucial in maintaining social harmony.

 - Health And Mental Health